-Recently, the Qikvin Instagram account of 1250 followers (August, 2017) received a comment by one observer that our QikVin was “Deceptively Low Tech!”
-The post hit us squarely between the eyes because as we tried to keep the romance of the bottle our wine preservation’s innovation remained hidden by simplicity.
+Recently, the Qikvin Instagram account of 1250 followers (August 2017) received a comment by one observer that our QikVin was “Deceptively Low Tech!”
+The post hit us squarely between the eyes because as we tried to keep the elegance of the bottle, our wine preservation’s innovation remained hidden by simplicity.
 In fact, our QikVin has amazing science behind it.
 Here is some of the science.

 Imagine removing the bottom and punt of the bottle.
 What science is involved in preventing wine from passing by the moving piston?
 The pressure between the piston and the bottle wall has to be high enough to prevent wine from passing by the piston.
 We soon realized that our environment is a low pressure and low-speed environment, unlike almost every other application in industry.
 It took almost a year to perfect the pressure between the piston rings and wall of the bottle AND THEN to develop the friction-free features of our design to allow the piston to move when turned up-side-down.
 It is both gravity and the weight of the piston which allows your wine to be poured out of the QikVin.

 How do you preserve that pressure (keeping the wine in the bottle) and secondly, and maintain the right pressure to allow the piston to move freely through the bottle?
 The design of the o-rings is key.
 We invented a way for the o-rings to change their shape as the bottle is turned up-side-down.